 - It’s important that you inform your shippers about the Roadcheck and how it may affect your delivery times.
 Good communication goes a long way when situations on the road get out of control.

 - Be prepared with your ELD.
 Make sure it’s up to date and accurate.
-That’s this year’s focus, so you might as well make it easy on them to check.
-If you don’t know how to download and send a report via email with your ELD program, take a few minutes to practice and send it to yourself.
+If you don’t know how to use your ELD program, take a few minutes to practice.
 Or be sure you know how to secure your phone or tablet if you’re willing to share your data on your technology.
 Either way, get ready.

 - Have confidence in your rig and its condition.
 Do you rigorously check your equipment every week?
 Are your maintenance records clear and your scheduled work done on time?
 Are you tracking the time or mileage of the truck’s maintenance schedule?